Contender Dogs Unsafe At Any Speed, Except Holly Energy

 Periodic Safety Check

 A previous article discussed the attributes of these 41 Contender dividend dogs from which these "safest" were sorted.
-The green tinted list above passed the dividend "stress" test.
+The green-tinted list above passed the dividend "stress" test.
 These 10 Dividend Contender dogs recorded annual cash flow yield greater than their anticipated annual dividend yield.
 The margin of excess is shown in the bold face "Safety Margin" column.

-Financial excess however is easily re-directed by a cranky or ambitious board of directors, or by company policy canceling or varying the payout of dividends to shareholders.
+Financial excess, however, is easily re-directed by a cranky or ambitious board of directors, or by company policy canceling or varying the payout of dividends to shareholders.
 This article contends that wherewithal, in the form of cash, is a strong reason to sustain a track record of annual dividend hikes.

 These safe Contenders carry pedigrees verifying 10 to 24 annual dividend increases.